Campaign job criteria

 city !~ “Dublin"

-To include jobs from a range of cities use the ^ operator e.g:
+To include jobs from a range of cities use the ^ operator e.g: city ^ ("Dublin", "Cork", "New York")

-To exclude jobs from a range of cities use the !^ operator e.g:
+To exclude jobs from a range of cities use the !^ operator e.g: city !^ ("Dublin", "Cork", "New York")

-To create a more varied list of jobs, try a “this or that” criteria.
-For example, all jobs in Dublin or Texas, the construct would be as follows:
+To create a more varied list of jobs, try a "this or that" criteria.

-city = dublin or state = Texas
+city = "Dublin" or state = "Texas"

-To create a more specific list of jobs, use “and.”
-For example, where city is Dublin and all the jobs contain “rails” in their title, the construct would be as follows:
+• Where city is Dublin and all the jobs contain "rails" in their title, the construct would be as follows:

-city = dublin and title ~ rails
+city = "Dublin" and title ~ "rails"

 More Accurate Criteria